dev-KTim/AegisCrypt.FileEncryptor/README.md

 ![UI Screenshot](screenshot.png)

+## Soon I'll be releasing the new version which is easier to read the code

 > **Note:** Soon I'll be program my own algorithm that's why I was firstly using AES.

 ## About the Program